 The importance of evaluating effectiveness should be obvious; improvements are impossible without regular evaluation of the current process used.
-Paystream Advisors offers seven metrics for measuring effectiveness in the accounts payable department in the article, “Seven Metrics To Drive AP Process Improvement.”
+Levvel (previously Paystream Advisors) offers seven metrics for measuring effectiveness in the accounts payable department in the article, “Seven Metrics To Drive AP Process Improvement.”

 One of the biggest obstacles to smooth invoice processing daily is the infamous invoice exception.
 Untold time and money has been spent reworking invoices that cannot be properly matched.
 How invoice exceptions are handled is a major key to greater effectiveness in the accounts payable process.

 According to survey data, there are three main areas where exceptions often occur.
 These manage to throw a stick in the otherwise smooth wheel of accounts payable invoicing daily.
 The worst offenders are:

 - goods that have been invoiced but never received

 Easier Exception Handling

 One of the areas where Accounts Payable Automation excels is in streamlining the way exceptions can be handled.
 The receipt of a valid document from the vendor need no longer be a major concern, since all purchase order information can be transmitted electronically without the need for paper documents.
 Electronic transmittal is faster and results in less manual errors.